-Bud Gundy is a writer, producer, director, and on-air host at KQED, the PBS and NPR affiliate for Northern California.
+Bud Gundy is Lambda Literary Award finalist and an Executive Producer and on-air host at KQED, the PBS and NPR affiliate for Northern California.
 In 2003, he received an Emmy Award for producing the documentary Lonely Island: Hidden Alcatraz.
 He won his second Emmy Award in 2016 for directing the KQED News special, State of Surveillance.
 He's been nominated for two other works.

 Bud grew up in North Olmsted, Ohio, a western suburb of Cleveland.
 He attended St. Edward High School, graduating in 1982, followed by five years at Cleveland State University where he earned a degree in Political Science.